Most of the chicken farmers ask how many hens per rooster do I need? Are you also worried about this?

 Managing and serving is not the only thing that is important in poultry.
 You also have to consider the age of your roosters.

-Most of the smaller breed of roosters handle only 5-6 hens.
+Bantam roosters usually do best with around 4–6 hens.
 So, if you have smaller breed chicken flocks, keep 1 rooster for 6 hens and for big breeds keep 1 rooster for 10 hens.

 If we take example –

-Always remember to keep young roosters (cockerels) because old roosters are not that much fertile.
-After 72 weeks of age you can see decline fertility in roosters.
+Always remember to keep young roosters (cockerels) because old roosters are not that fertile.
+Fertility may gradually decline as roosters age, especially after their second year.

 Also reads: Best Saddles and Hen’s Apron